-Collaborative Working - Shared Resource Service Centre - update
+Other Collaborative Working - Shared Resource Service Centre

 The Gwent Police Authority entered into a public sector collaborative arrangement, known as the Shared Resource Service (SRS), with Torfaen County Borough Council (TCBC) and Monmouthshire County Council (MCC) in May 2011.
-The arrangement has resulted in a Shared Resources Centre being set up for the purpose of providing IT services to each member authority.
-The Police and Crime Commissioner and Chief Constable continued with this arrangement on their creation in 2012.
-During 2018/19, Newport City Council (NCC) and Blaenau Gwent County Council (BGCC) joined the collaborative working arrangement.
+During 2017/18, Newport City Council (NCC) and Blaenau Gwent County Council (BGCC) joined the collaborative working arrangement.
 A memorandum of understanding is in place to provide robust governance arrangements.
 The arrangement is not a separate legal entity and ownership of the SRS premises reside with TCBC.
-In 2019/20 expenditure incurred was fully covered by the contributions from the partners.
+In 2020/21 expenditure incurred was fully covered by the contributions from the partners.